rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_oauth2/README.md

 ].
 ```

-If you are using a symmetric key, the configuration will look like this:
+If a symmetric key is used, the configuration will look like this:

 ```erlang
 [